Maid

-A maid, or housemaid or maidservant, is a female domestic worker.
-In the Victorian era domestic service was the second largest category of employment in England and Wales, after agricultural work.
-In developed Western nations, full-time maids are now only found in the wealthiest households.
-In other parts of the world, maids remain common in urban middle-class households.
+A maid, housemaid, or maidservant is a female domestic worker.
+In the Victorian era, domestic service was the second-largest category of employment in England and Wales, after agricultural work.
+In developed Western nations, full-time maids are now typically only found in the wealthiest households.
+In other parts of the world (mainly within the continent of Asia), maids remain common in urban middle-class households.